alan24537/CSC-Contests-23-24/c1/p5/problem.md

 **Time Limit:** 1s

 While talking to your other cat friends, you hear about this *cat drug* called catnip.
 You decide to try it out and buy $N$ pieces of catnip, each of which has a strength $S_i$.
-Since you don't want your cat to become desensitized to catnip, you decide to only feed your cat the second strongest piece of catnip.
-However, Jacob doesn't want to go through the trouble of finding the second strongest piece of catnip, so he asks you to write a program to do it for him.
-The catnip dealer guarantees that there is always at least two pieces of catnip with different strengths.
+Since you don't want your cat to become desensitized to catnip, you decide to only feed your cat the piece of catnip that has the second strongest strength.
+However, Jacob doesn't want to go through the trouble of finding the piece of catnip that has the second strongest strength, so he asks you to write a program to do it for him.

 ## Constraints